Mariam05/JumpIn/README.md

 We removed classes such as Parser and CommandWord as well as methods such as play() and startNewRound() because they were made specifically for the text based game and are now unused.

+We decided to change the way that a Fox is created: instead of creating a Fox head and a Fox tail and then associating them with eachother, we made it so that once a Fox head is created, it automatically creates a an associated Fox tail.
+This was necessary for the solver so that the two pieces move together, and so that only the fox head can be included in the array of animals such that we are not checking two extra pieces unnecessarily.

 ### Known Issues:
 No known issues as of now.